-Your Additional Accumulation account can be one of, or a combination of your:
+Your Additional Accumulation accounts can be one of, or a combination of your:

+- Employer Account,

-- Additional Voluntary Contribution Account, or - Rollover Account.
+- Additional Voluntary Contribution Account, or

+- Rollover Account.

 You can make additional voluntary contributions to the Plan at any time.
 You can make arrangements with your payroll department to pay these additional contributions from your after-tax salary, or before-tax salary (by salary sacrifice).